wendlers/mpfshell/README.md

 [Micropython](https://github.com/micropython/micropython) based devices.

-The shell is a "quick" solution for up/downloading files to the ESP8266 (over serial line) and WiPy (serial line and telnet) port of MP.
+The shell is a "quick" solution for up/downloading files to the ESP8266 (over serial line) and WiPy (serial line and telnet).
 It basically offers commands to list and upload/download files on the flash FS of the device.

+Main features:

+* Support for serial connections (ESP8266 and WiPi)
+* Support for telnet connections (WiPy only)
+* Full directory handling (enter, create, remove)
+* Transfer (upload/download) of multiple files matching a reg.-exp.
-All files are transferred in binary mode, and thus it should be possible to also upload pre-compiled code (.mpy) too.
+* All files are transferred in binary mode, and thus it should be possible to also upload pre-compiled code (.mpy) too.
+* Best of all: it comes with color

 __Note__: The software is tested on Ubunto 16.04 LTS.